Signing in Four Public Software Package Registries: Quantity, Quality, and Influencing Factors: Introduction

 \section{Introduction}

-\JD{Review Saurabh's comments on the abstract and intro --- see annotated PDF} Commercial and government software products incorporate open-source software packages~\cite{gsa_18f_18f_nodate,department_of_defense_open_2003}.
+Commercial and government software products incorporate open-source software packages~\cite{gsa_18f_18f_nodate,department_of_defense_open_2003}.
 In a 2023 study of 1,703 commercial codebases across 17 sectors of industry, Synopsys found that 96\% used open-source code, and 76\% of the total application code was open-source~\cite{synopsys_2023_2023}.
 Open-source software packages depend on other packages, creating \emph{software supply chains}~\cite{okafor_sok}.
 Malicious actors have begun to attack software supply chains, injecting malicious code into packages to gain access to downstream systems~\cite{okafor_sok}.
 These attacks have affected critical infrastructure and national security~\cite{solarwinds, solarwinds-microsoft, solarwinds-zdnet, sonatype_state_2022}.

 Many mitigations have been proposed for software supply chain attacks.
 Some approaches seek to increase confidence in a package's \textit{behavior}, \eg measuring use of best practices~\cite{zahan_openssf_2023,zahan2023softwarePractices}, independent validation~\cite{serebryany_oss-fuzz_2017}, and formal guarantees~\cite{10.1145/3548606.3559373}; Other approaches target the package's \textit{provenance}, \eg Software Bill of Materials (SBOMs)~\cite{balliu2023challenges,zahan2023software} and ``vendoring'' trusted copies of dependencies~\cite{winters_software_2020}.
 The strongest guarantee of a package's provenance is a cryptographic signature by its maintainer.
 Prior work has noted that many packages are unsigned~\cite{kuppusamy_diplomat, woodruff_pgp_2023}.
-However, we lack up-to-date measurements of software signing practices, and we do not know the general quality of existing signatures nor what factors affect adoption rates.
+However, we lack up-to-date measurements of software signing practices, and we do not know the general quality of existing signatures.
+Furthermore, we lack a deeper understanding of factors that affect adoption rates.
 This knowledge would guide future efforts to incentivize software signing, so that the provenance of software supply chains can be improved.